Forensics Case Examples By Specialty

 This was a sexual harassment case.
 The plaintiff (a woman) stated that her boss would harass her in many different ways, some more blatant than others.
 In order to memorialize these events of harassment, she would write a summary of the details in her day planner along with the other events from that day.

 We were contacted by the defense attorney.
 He felt that the majority of the planner was genuine, but that selected entries had been added to several dates to bolster the claims.
 When we received the original journal in our office, it was first examined using infrared light.
 This showed at least 14 different areas that had been added with a different ink, not surprisingly all related to the plaintiff’s claims.
-In one memorable instance, there was an entry that stated “being asked to work late tonight”, there was originally a period at the end of the statement, then a comma was written over the period with a different ink and the phrase “it is critical to my job” was added to the end of the sentence.
-My personal favorite part came when the ink in each of the 14 areas (spanning a time of nearly 2 years) were chemically compared with one another using thin layer chromatography (TLC).
+In one memorable instance, there was an entry that stated “being asked to work late tonight”, there was originally a period at the end of the statement, then a comma was written over the period with a different ink, and the phrase “it is critical to my job” was added to the end of the sentence.
+My personal favorite part came when the ink in each of the 14 areas (spanning a time of nearly 2 years) was chemically compared with one another using thin-layer chromatography (TLC).
 It showed the same ink formulation from the same manufacturer was used for all the added entries.
 What are the odds of that if they were done over a 24 month period as purported?
 The subsequent ink dating analysis was conducted on only four of the questioned entries due to overwhelming evidence already present.
 This testing showed the question areas were written within six months of the time the journal was submitted for examination and not over 2 years ago as purported.

 The case was settled in a very fast and confidential manner VERY soon after the report was issued with the above findings.